-UPDATE: Morgan Stanley, GE, Honeywell earnings in focus
+UPDATE: GE, McDonald's, Bank of New York earnings in focus

 In this second excerpt from their new book, Morningstar's Heather Brilliant and Elizabeth Collins detail how companies leverage cost advantage and switching costs to their benefit.